Survivalism: A Skills Based Initiation Culture Into A Deep Connection With Nature.

 I recommend, at the bare minimum, all of these methods, try them out, and know how to do them with relative competence.
 Find the one you like to show off with, and find the one that guarantees you a fire each time.

-Fire and fire lays are complex subjects
+Fire and fire lays are complex subjects to explore

 There is an interconnectedness of skills in survivalism.
 The processing of tinder for fire can also provide materials for string to help build shelters.
 Tow can be used in basic water filtration.
 You need fire for boiling water, boiling is the gold standard for water filtration- correct.